onqtam/headjack/docs/how/unsorted/roadmap.md

 after the right abstractions are picked, new use cases will be rapidly tested by different ways to compose the building blocks

+plugins for automating the translation of posting on normal social media to translating into this new ecosystem

 This is the next logical step for apple - to adopt the ultimate identity network of the world for AppleID The ultimate appleId that spans even across every aspect of the global brain